wutsi/wutsi-docs/tutorials/HowToSetupBusinessAccount.md

-On Wutsi, you can convert your personal profile to a business account to access features that can help you grow your business.
+You can convert your personal profile to a business account to access features that can help you grow your business.

 To switch your profile to a business account: